 - You need taxis to drive you from Beirut to the intersections where the buses leave

-- Buses are infrequent, somewhat uncomfortable and you need to wait until full.
+- Buses are infrequent and somewhat uncomfortable and you need to wait until full.
 It will cost you a lot of time to get to the more remote areas.

 - Exploring Lebanon by local transport is not impossible but some really nice areas are quite remote.
 It will take a lot of buses and taxis to get there in the end.

-On the other end, car rentals and hotels across Lebanon are not that cheap either, but it does give you endless amounts of freedom to go explore where you want, how long you want and see more local life in Lebanon than just Beirut.
+On the other end, car rentals and hotels across Lebanon are not that cheap either, but it does give you endless amounts of freedom to go explore where you want, for how long you want, and see more local life in Lebanon than just Beirut.

 How much to pay for tours, entree fees and sightseeing in Lebanon